kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 ```

 Exchange is now a constant function, the rest is similar: the input chunks
-contains numbers that are added to the worker-scoped `sum` variable.
+contain numbers that are added to the worker-scoped `sum` variable.
 We
 register the notification in the input handler, as we know spamming it is
 tolerable.
 Once we get notified, we output the count on the console.